-This document provides answers frequently asked questions for Call 3 of the NIHR Research and Innovation for Global Health Transformation (RIGHT) Global Health funding stream.
+This document provides answers to frequently asked questions for Call 3 of the NIHR Research and Innovation for Global Health Transformation (RIGHT) programme.

 Do applications to RIGHT have to fulfil Official Development Assistance (ODA) eligibility?

 As per the Guidance for Applicants, all applications to RIGHT calls must fulfil ODA eligibility.
 In order to be eligible to receive ODA funding, applications must demonstrate how they meet ODA compliance criteria.